-Eleven years after Cook's last visit, another British ship, the Bounty, arrived in Tahiti, captained by a thirty-three-year-old former sailing master for Cook -- William Bligh.
-His mission was to collect saplings of breadfruit trees for transport to the West Indies, where British plantation owners were in need of a source of food for plantation workers.
+On 26 October 1788, eleven years after Cook's last visit, another British ship, the Bounty, arrived in Tahiti, captained by a thirty-three-year-old former sailing master for Cook, William Bligh.
+Captain Bligh's mission was to collect saplings of breadfruit trees for transport to the West Indies where British plantation owners were in need of a source of food for plantation workers.
 The Bounty stayed in Tahiti for five months.
 On April 28, 1789, sailing away from Tahiti, the crew mutinied, led by one of Bligh's officers, Fletcher Christian.
 The mutineers put Bligh and eighteen others in a small boat called a launch, and the mutineers sailed the Bounty back to Tahiti.
 They were not allowed to stay, and with a few women the mutineers sailed away.
-They looked for a place out of reach from British authorities, and on January 15, 1790 they landed at Pitcairn Island.
+They looked for a place out of reach of British authorities, and on January 15, 1790 they landed at Pitcairn Island.

 Pomare II believed that his fall was a sign of having lost favor with the god Oro, and, aided by the missionary Henry Nott, he began paying more attention to the god of the Christians.
 Pomare II organized military support from his kinsmen on the islands of Raiatea, Bora Bora and Huahine.
-Warring resumed, with Pomare winning the decisive Battle of Feii, on November 12, 1815.
+Warring resumed, with Pomare winning the decisive Battle of Feii on November 12, 1815.
 His victory was a victory also for the Christians.
-And, in victory Pomare surprised the Tahitians.
+The warfare culture of the islanders had been changed by the influence that the missionaries had on Pomare II.
+In victory Pomare surprised the Tahitians.
 He pardoned all who laid down their weapons.
-When defeated warriors returned from the hills, they found their homes had not been set afire and that their wives and children had not be slaughtered.
-The warfare culture of the islanders had been changed by the influence that the missionaries had on Pomare II.
+When defeated warriors returned from the hills they found their homes had not been set afire and that their wives and children had not be slaughtered.

 Centralized authority among chiefs was not traditional in Tahiti, but the missionaries welcomed Pomare's new power.
 Distress from disease, civil war and death won for them serious attention to their teachings.
-They launched a campaign to teach the islanders to read, so they could read scripture.
+They launched a campaign to teach the islanders to read for the sake of reading scripture.
 There were mass conversions in hope of the supernatural protections that Christianity offered.
 The missionaries told the islanders how to dress.
 The climate was suitable to exposing the skin to the greater cool of open air, but for the missionaries little clothing was indecent exposure.

-Another lifestyle promoted by the missionaries was manufacturing, the missionaries setting up a sugar refinery and a textile factory.
-In 1817, Tahiti acquired it first printing press, and, in 1819, cotton, sugar and coffee crops were planted.
+Another lifestyle promoted by the missionaries was manufacturing.
+The missionaries set up a sugar refinery and a textile factory.
+In 1817, Tahiti acquired its first printing press, and, in 1819, cotton, sugar and coffee crops were planted.